Homemade dinner rolls are the best ever! They are soft and fluffy, and your whole family will love them!

 This recipe makes about 24 thick, and soft, and fluffy crescent roll shaped dinner rolls.
 I love the rolls this way because it makes them seem just a little fancier than traditional round roll shaped rolls, and gives them some nice layers as the dough is rolled up.

 I love to top my rolls with butter and jam, or dip them in gravy, or even eat them plain, they are that good!
+But some of my favorites are raspberry jam, or this vanilla honey peach butter.

 - 1 1/2 cups warm milk